TUDelft-PRIME-Books/Linear-Algebra/Chapter7/OrthoComp.md

 (Sec:OrthoComp)=

-# Orthogonal Complements
+# Orthogonal complements

-## The Orthogonal Complement
+## The orthogonal complement

 In this section, we will introduce the orthogonal complement of a subspace.
 This concept will help us define orthogonal projections easily.